 This “strategic intelligence” consists of a small number of critical elements, but they directly influence the way strategic leaders, think, work, and behave.
 These are 4 strategic leadership qualities.
 The first three are curiosity, creativity, and courage.
 The fourth is strategic agility, and it is this last factor that I believe to be most essential.

-We conduct seminars all over the world, and everywhere we go, we find leaders who seem to have strategy in their DNA.
+We conduct seminars all over the world, and everywhere we go, we find leaders who seem to have the strategy in their DNA.
 These leaders are naturally and tirelessly inquisitive; they hunger to understand how things work and strive to make broad connections and entertain new perspectives.
 They are constantly learning and taking in new knowledge, and they are not afraid of being novices.
 These leaders ask bold questions and carefully consider the hypotheticals.

 Strategic leaders have a lot of imagination.
 While these leaders may not come up with the “Next Big Thing,” they are constantly looking for better ways to run their team or piece of the business and serve its customers (both current and future).
 These leaders challenge the status quo in their operational space or piece of the value chain.
 They are playful and dedicated to experimenting with new ideas and combinations that will help them and the business be more productive, cost-effective, and customer-centered.